-The recent TU-Automotive show was a great time for Perrone Robotics and over 250 attendees who were able to get a ride around in Linc, our reference platform vehicle.
+The 2017 TU-Automotive show was a great time for Perrone Robotics and over 250 attendees who were able to get a ride around in Linc, our reference platform vehicle.

 Out front of the exhibition hall, we set up an enclosed area that was large enough to allow our car to perform a series of maneuvers:

 - Driving an oval loop with two lanes specified